 Scrolling down a little we have an excellent visual graph that shows us student enrollment for the last month.
 This once again lets us have a quick visual idea of how we are doing.

-- One shows us the most popular courses we have and how many students are at present enrolled in them.
+- One first shows us the most popular courses we have and how many students are at present enrolled in them.
 There is also a hotlink to quickly navigate to this course.

 - The second shows us our last enrolled courses with the latest enrollment date.
 Same as the table before the courses are hotlinked for quick navigation.